Archive for the ‘Millionaire’ category

 During the age when I was 11 or 12 years old, I was playing video-games with my neighborhood buddies in one of their basement’s downstairs living room.
 Just out of the blue, I started thinking about how much money I would need to live life without working.
 As I did the calculations in my head, I finally figured that $100,000 at 10% interest should be all I need!

-Of course, I had no idea that the $10,000 I would make from my investments would be less that the poverty level for a family of 4 in the US nor did I consider taxes…
+Of course, I had no idea that the $10,000 I would make from my investments would be less than the poverty level for a family of 4 in the US nor did I consider taxes…

 When $1,000,000 was a lot of money!

 Before reading “The Millionaire Next Door”, I use to think 1 million would be the amount I should strive to achieve.
 I figured that if I made 10% on that amount, I would receive $100,000 annually.
 I thought I would be very rich at that point.
-I was 15 years old at this point in time.
+I was 17 years old at this point in time.

 When $2,000,000 is a lot of money!

 After reading “The Millionaire Next Door”, I realized that I should up my target goal to $2,000,000!
 I’m not sure if I’ll ever reach that point, but it seems to the best answer.
 You see, if I had $2,000,000 I’d only have to achieve a 5% return annually to have the income from my investment earn my $100,000 annually.
+This is still a great target, so far!

 Now I think 5 million or more would be a lot of money!